Vance Astro: Arrival at Centauri IV and formation of the Guardians

 Upon arrival, Astro learned that other humans had arrived at Centauri IV centuries earlier, having developed a faster-than-light drive since the time he left.
 Although they were unable to intercept his flight, the Centaurian people welcomed him as a hero.
 Upset at having sacrificed his life on Earth for no purpose, Astro was determined to carry out the mission to categorize the plant life he was assigned a millennium ago, even though it would now be superfluous.
 While engaged in a geophysical survey, he encountered Yondu, one of the humanoid natives of the planet, who attacked him, but he stopped it.
 He kept this secret, as it was illegal for this species to attack a colonist.
-When the alien Badoon launched an attack on Centauri IV, annihilating the human colony and methodically eradicating the natives, Astro and Yondu attempted to escape in Astro's ship.
+When the alien Badoon attack Centauri IV, annihilating the human colony and methodically eradicating the natives, Astro and Yondu attempt to escape in Astro's ship.
 They were overtaken and transported to Earth, where the Badoon Leader used a device to look through Astro's mind and see his origin.
-There they escaped in the year 3007 A.D. and joined with two other survivors of Badoon's massacre, the last Jovian Charlie-27 and the last Plutonian Martinex to form the Guardians of the Galaxy, with himself as the leader.
+There they escaped in the year 3007 A.D. and joined with two other survivors of Badoon's massacre, Charlie-27 and Martinex, to form the Guardians of the Galaxy, with himself as the leader.
 After liberating Earth, the Guardians set out on a random course across the galaxy, in the hopes of safeguarding freedom everywhere, and fight the Badoon conquest of Earth's solar system.
 It is later revealed Starhawk manipulated events to bring them together.